justinnhli/website/src/pages/about.md

 * memory mechanisms in cognitive architectures
 * application of reinforcement learning to memory use

+I also write about my adventures at Occidental in my [How to Start a CS Department](https://howtostartacsdept.wordpress.com/) blog.

 <span class="news">NEWS</span> (2016-05-03): My paper, Architectural Mechanisms for Mitigating Uncertainty during Long-Term Declarative Knowledge Access, has been accepted to Advances in Cognitive Systems.